izulin/uwrbigdata/README.md

 * Applications (geometry algo, coresets, graph algorithms, ANN, sliding window)

 ## Motivation
 Linear time/space algorithms are not good enough with modern datasets and their volume.
-Typical problem we are dealing with in this course: here is a stream of data, process it in a small space to compute output X. Usually there is a lower-bound preventing us to do it in a very small space \emph{exactly}.
+Typical problem we are dealing with in this course: here is a stream of data, process it in a small space to compute output X. Usually there is a lower-bound preventing us to do it in a very small space _exactly_.
 Hence we need to relax our problem to achieve very efficient (in space and time) algorithms.
 Examples:
 * Think of any recommendation system, where each user has assigned highly dimensional vector of preferences.
 We want to test similarity/dissimilarity of user profiles.
 * Database with approximate index (Approx Membership Queries), to quickly eliminate queries for elements that are not in the DB, except for few false positives.